BigEd/ioccc-6502/README.md

 ioccc-6502
 ==========

-6502 and PET emulator from Stephen Sykes' IOCCC submission - see http://www.ioccc.org/2005/sykes/
+6502 and PET emulator from Stephen Sykes' IOCCC submission - see [the official site](http://www.ioccc.org/2005/sykes/) and [Stephen's blog entry](http://www.stephensykes.com/blog_perm.html?112)

 The purpose here is to host a bug-fixed version of the emulator, and some efforts at deobfuscation.
 See the [hint.text](hint.text) file for details of how to run it.
 (To run as a PET you will need a ROM image - instructions in the hint file.)